 Culture Is Integral to Mitigating Risk

 Every organization wants to minimize unnecessary risks, but that it can be difficult to accomplish risk neutralization when threats come from so many sides.
-In the modern technology age, data security and defense from cyberattacks are an enormous concern for many organizations.
+In the modern technology age, data security and defence from cyber attacks are an enormous concern for many organizations.

 On the other hand, out-of-date compliance methods for government regulations could trigger an audit, severely limiting your organization’s credibility and future access to growth opportunities.
 Even natural disasters and external risks outside your focus of control can negatively impact your organization if you don’t have agile response planning in place.